abdouyoussef/math-dlmf-dataset/README.md

 The per-expression data subset is organized by records, one per equation and one per mathematical expression.
 Each equation-record starts with the keyword "Equation" and ends with the keyword "End-equation" on separate lines, and has separate fields, where each field is a name:value pair.
 The name of each field is a meaningful string, and the value is a text string that can be a LATEX encoding, an ID, or a sequence of name:value fields.
 The fields' names and values are described in <A href="#tab1">
 Tables 1</A> and <A href="#tab2">2</A> below.
 The record of an expression is identical to that of an equation except that it starts with the keyword Expression, ends with the keyword End-expression, and does not have the following fields: equation-number, permalink, constraints, symbols-used, and symbols-defined.

 In the Simple-XML data subset, each section of the DLMF is a lean XML file, structured as a tree of section and subsections.
 Each subsection consists of paragraphs, and each paragraph is a sequence of marked-up sentences that contain text and/or marked-up math elements.
 Each sentence element has valuable XML attributes, including the xml-id attribute of the sentence.
-The attributes of the sentence element and of the Math element are explained below in Tables 3 and 4, respectively.
+The attributes of the sentence element and of the Math element are explained below in <A href="#tab3">Tables 3<A> and <A href="#tab4">4</A>, respectively.

 Both twin datasets have a directory structure that mirrors the directory structure of the DLMF, that is, each chapter is a directory of files, one file per section, where the chapters are numbered 1-36, and the section files also have numeric names.
 For example, file "2.3.txt" in the per-expression data subset is the (text) file corresponding to Section 3 of Chapter 2, and containing the records of the equations and math expressions of Section 3 of Chapter 2 of the DLMF.
 Similarly, file "2.3.xml" in the Simple-XML data subset is the lean sentence-oriented XML file corresponding to the contents of <a href="https://dlmf.nist.gov/2.3">Section 3 of Chapter 2</a> of the DLMF.